intel-otcak/test/README.md

 Within a quilt directory, these are the files that are present:

-- TechnicalDebt.csv: A list of the patch files included in the current version of the quilt, with an associated group name for each.
+- **TechnicalDebt.csv**: A list of the patch files included in the current version of the quilt, with an associated group name for each.
 The field names are in the first line of the file.

-- TechnicalDebtSummary.csv: A list of the groups from the TechnicalDebt.csv file, along with the patch count for each.
+- **TechnicalDebtSummary.csv**: A list of the groups from the TechnicalDebt.csv file, along with the patch count for each.
 The field names are in the first line of the file.

-- ChangeReport.txt: A description of the changes from the previous weekly build of the same kernel.
+- **ChangeReport.txt**: A description of the changes from the previous weekly build of the same kernel.

-- patches/: A directory the series file and patches that comprise the quilt
+- **patches/**: A directory the series file and patches that comprise the quilt

-- patches/series: A list of the patches and the order they should be applied to create the kernel source for the weekly build.
+- **patches/series**: A list of the patches and the order they should be applied to create the kernel source for the weekly build.
 Note that the base KERNEL_VERSION from kernel.org is specified in a comment in the first line of the series file.